-produce biomass at maturity appeared unaffected by the mechanism of dwarfing.
+(Fig. 5H).
+Again, the negative relationship between height and NUtE to produce biomass at maturity appeared unaffected by the mechanism of dwarfing.

-Allele and height effects on N utilization efficiency to produce grain (NUtEg) did vary somewhat from their effects on NUtE to produce biomass.
-NUtEg (Fig. 6) and NUtE of the grain (Figs 3 and 5m) were optimized at c.
-800 mm, whether achieved by adding single semidwarfing alleles to the tallest background, or with the shorter background, Mercia, without a major dwarfing gene.
-Heights associated with producing the highest Grain NY were, therefore, associated with the lowest protein concentrations in the grain (Fig. 3; minimum fitted back-transformed crude protein concentration = 136 mg/g).
-Adding semi-dwarfing genes (Rht-B1b or Rht-D1b) to both the tallest backgrounds significantly increased NUtEg (Fig. 6) and/or NUtE of the grain (Figs 3 and 5m).
-Mercia Rht-D1b and Rht8c+Ppd-D1a produced equally high NUtEg despite varying in dwarfing mechanism and photoperiod sensitivity.
-The GA-sensitive Rht12 did have significantly poorer NUtEg (Fig. 6) and NUtE (Fig. 5m) of the grain than the shortest GA-insensitive line (Rht-D1c).
-Poor NUtEg (or NUtE of the grain) of tall lines and of Rht12 compared to effects on NUtE to produce biomass are necessarily a function of their negative effects on DMHI (Fig. 3).
+Allele and height effects on nitrogen utilization efficiency to produce grain ( $NUtE_g$ ) did vary somewhat from their effects on NUtE to produce biomass. $NUtE_g$ (Fig. 6) and NUtE of the grain (Figs 3 and 5M) were optimized at around 800 mm, whether achieved by adding single semi-dwarfing alleles to the tallest background, or with the shorter background, Mercia, without a major dwarfing gene.
+Heights associated with producing the highest $Grain\ NY$ were, therefore, associated with the lowest protein concentrations in the grain (Fig. 3; minimum fitted back transformed crude protein concentration = 136 mg/g).
+Adding semi-dwarfing genes (Rht-B1b or Rht-D1b) to both the tallest backgrounds significantly increased $NUtE_g$ (Fig. 6) and/or NUtE of the grain (Figs 3 and 5M).
+Mercia Rht-D1b and Rht8c+Ppd-D1a produced equally high $NUtE_g$ despite varying in dwarfing mechanism and photoperiod sensitivity.
+The GA-sensitive Rht12 did have significantly poorer $NUtE_g$ (Fig. 6) and NUtE (Fig. 5M) of the grain than the shortest GA-insensitive line (Rht-D1c).
+Poor $NUtE_g$ (or NUtE of the grain) of tall lines and of Rht12 compared to effects on NUtE to produce biomass are necessarily a function of their negative effects on DMHI (Fig. 3).